tdenewiler/node_example/docs/index.md

 to start all nodes.
 You should see two windows open: `rqt_reconfigure` and `rqt_console`.
 They will look like

   ![Reconfigure GUI](images/reconfigure.png)

   ![Console GUI](images/console.png)

+At this point you can modify the strings or numbers in the reconfigure GUI and you should see those changes show up in the console GUI.

 ## Branches